Famous Movie Scenes Without the Green Screen Magic main image

 “The Hunger Games” - Before

 In this scene, the control tables that the characters are using display high-tech holographic computer screens.
-Obviously, technology this advanced aren’t quite available enough for a production company to use on such a scale, so green screen is the best way to accomplish the same effect without blowing the budget.
+Obviously, technology this advanced isn’t quite available enough for a production company to use on such a scale, so a green screen is the best way to accomplish the same effect without blowing the budget.

-Image via YouTube
+Image via Color Force

 “The Hunger Games” - After